-Breeding sites/habitats
+Breeding Sites/Habitats

-The Rockhampton Region is characterised by the Fitzroy River incorporating low-lying tidal wetlands downriver and within Rockhampton and with areas of permanent and semi-permanent freshwater in and around townships.
+The Rockhampton Region is characterised by the Fitzroy River incorporating low-lying tidal wetlands down river and within Rockhampton and with areas of permanent and semi-permanent freshwater in and around townships.

 The tidal wetlands are inundated on a regular basis throughout the year and following significant rain.
-Both tidal and freshwater areas are capable of supporting extensive mosquito populations during the wet season and to a lesser extent in the dryer winter months.
+Both tidal and freshwater areas are capable of supporting extensive mosquito populations during the wet season and to a lesser extent in the drier winter months.
 Treatment of tidal wetlands is undertaken outside Council's local government area due to the health and nuisance impacts of Rockhampton Regional Council residents.

-Infestations of certain aquatic plants can provide havens for mosquito breeding in freshwater including Salvinia molestal, Eichhornia crassipes (water hyacinth) and Hymenachne amplexicaulis.
+Infestations of certain aquatic plants can provide havens for mosquito breeding in freshwater including Salvinia, Water Hyacinth and Hymenachne.

-Some mosquitoes will breed in artificial and natural containers eg pot plant saucers, tyres, birdbaths, bromeliads, discarded palm fronds and tree axils/holes.
-Aedes aegypti, the main vector for Dengue fever and Zika virus, is a container breeder.
+Some mosquito species will breed in artificial and natural containers eg pot plant saucers, tyres, birdbaths, bromeliads, discarded palm fronds and tree axils/holes.
+Aedes aegypti, the main vector for Dengue fever and Zika virus, is a container breeder that can breed in these items.